Taladhak/Taladhak/README.md

-# Hi there, I'm Talabiou Hakim Diallo! 👋
+# Hi there, I'm Tala! 👋

 ## 🚀 About Me
 I'm currently transitioning to a career in Software Engineering, building on my extensive experience as a Technology Consultant at Ernst & Young.
 With a Masters of Science in Information Systems Technology, my passion lies in building solutions and exploring innovative technologies.
 I bring a mix of technical acumen, problem-solving skills, and project management experience to the world of software development.